 Try it in a recipe: Disney’s Famous Vegan Chocolate Chip Cookie Fries

 This recipe makes one cookie … the size of a pizza!
 Modeled after the famous BJ’s Restaurant Pizzookie, these giant cookies are best served warm and topped with a few scoops of vegan ice cream.
 The cast iron creates crispy, chewy edges that melt into a gooey molten center just shy of hot cookie dough.
 This is the one chocolate chip cookie you’ll need to eat with a spoon.

-Try it in a recipe: Chocolate Chip Skillet Cookie by Six Vegan Sisters
+Try it in a recipe: Vegan Salted Chocolate Chip Skillet Cookie à la Mode

 6 Bang the pan